ProfKambing/russian-roulette-discord-bot/README.md

-# Russian roulette in discord.
+# Russian roulette on discord.

+- fully custom coded by me, no tutorials involved. an actual achivement after months of not creating original piece of code.

 ;roulette